-Those of you who are only using a chainsaw occasionally should take a look at our Function range – at £100 and under, it’s great value but it still meets the usual quality standards.
+Those of you who are only using a chainsaw occasionally should take a look at our Function range – it’s great value but it still meets the usual quality standards.
 They are durable, highly breathable, and are designed to be flexible, with a more relaxed fit than some of the other trousers in our range.

 The chainsaw personal protective trousers are only available in Design A (which gives certified cut protection on the front of the leg only). .This range is designed for people who are doing occasional cross-cutting of timber for a log fire or wood-burning stove and for any light maintenance around your house.